isomerpages/mse/news/---speeches/_posts/2023-09-11-speech-at-the-18th-world-water-congress-by-amy-khor.md

 4 Over the last decade, the accelerating pace of climate change and rapid urbanisation have severely threatened water security.

-  a Record rainfall in many countries has resulted in devastating floods.
+  a.
+Record rainfall in many countries has resulted in devastating floods.

-  b At the same time, extreme droughts and heatwaves have reduced, if not decimated, agriculture yields, and threatened the supply of drinking water.
+  b.
+At the same time, extreme droughts and heatwaves have reduced, if not decimated, agriculture yields, and threatened the supply of drinking water.

 5 Tackling these challenges require strong partnership and collaboration.
 Collectively, we must double down on efforts to achieve a secure water supply in line with the United Nations Sustainable Development Goal of ensuring the availability and sustainable management of water for all **.**